suiware/walrus-sites-deploy/README.md

 Walrus Sites deployment script which publishes/updates a folder to/on Walrus Sites.

+Uses the tools provided by Suibase, so no Walrus configs need to be added manually.

 ## Features

 - Store the published site object ID in an environment file.